 - Humble Hero: Almost always acts like one, to the point that he absolutely refuses to use his Legendary Big Three except on special occasions such as exhibition matches with the Elite Four.
 Ho-Oh eventually had to call him out on it, stating that while they get that he doesn't want to seem privileged, there are limits.

-- He does have a reason for doing this, though - he did lose a conference because of Tobias, who steamrolled other teams using a friggin' Darkrai and a Latios, and doesn't want to be like him at all.
+- He does have a reason for doing this, though — he did lose a conference because of Tobias, who steamrolled other teams using a friggin' Darkrai and a Latios, and doesn't want to be like him at all.
+When he finally meets Tobias, who thinks that battling with anything less than your best is disrespectful to your opponent, he replies with his opinion that completely stomping your opponent without even giving them a chance is just as disrespectful.

 - Ironically, when Ash seemingly isn't this, it's because he doesn't realize how bizarre and/or special the things that happen to him on a regular basis actually are.
 For example, Ash was calling out a Team Rocket Executive during the Lake of Rage Incident on forcibly evolving Pokémon, stating that evolving one wasn't that hard — only for Brock to point out that it actually takes a normal Pokémon trainer years to make that happen.